Serhiy Pavlovych Korolyov Museum of Cosmonautics: Recorder Tyulpan-M

-Astronauts's food
+Astronauts' food

 Automatic control unit P-12

 There is a rocket control unit R-12.
 It was one of the most massive missiles in the territory of the Soviet Union, and the appearance of these missiles in Cuba caused the Caribbean crisis.
 It was the first rocket that was developed in the Dnieper.

 It was the first rocket that had automatic control.